MaterDev/JSReact_comic-panelist/README.md

     - Exclusions to specify content to avoid
   - View script details for individual panels with the "View Script" button
   - Optional custom Anthropic API key support with fallback to environment config

+- **Complete Comic Book Management**
+  - Save and manage multiple comic layouts as part of complete books
+  - Organize layouts into named collections (books)
+  - Generate and store thumbnails for quick visual reference
+  - View layouts in a comic spread format similar to professional layout software
+  - Display paired pages side by side as they would appear in a physical book
+  - Designate special pages for front and back covers
+  - Browse through multiple books in a library-like interface
+  - Delete pages with confirmation to prevent accidental deletions

 - **Dynamic Panel Management**
   - Drag and drop panels to reposition